dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 I had this completely solved (part 1 implemented, part 2 in my head), part 2 first by brute force, then realizing the axes were independent.
 Unfortunately, I had a logic bug in my termination condition, so I thought it was compute or memory bound, but in fact the algorithm was fine.
 I went onto reddit for the first time this season for hints, only to confirm that I was using the right approach.
 Once I found my logic bug the code ran in well under a second.

+### Day 13: Care Package ###

+Part 1 was a piece of cake using day 11 code.
+Part 2 required displaying the world at the start to see where the walls are (not at the bottom!) and running the vm twice: once with instrumentation to see how the game worked, and once for "score."
+It wasn't clear what "tilt" meant... the first run cleared up that the paddle doesn't tilt, just translate on X axis.
+Overall, fun.
+No need to make real game interaction.
+I learned a bit about Nim's `enum` and `ord` and `template`.

 ---

 ## Stats